Submitting a FAFSA

 FAFSA Submission Deadlines

-For priority awarding for need-based grants funded by TU, submit it by these deadlines:
+For priority consideration for need-based grants from TU submit your FAFSA by these TU deadlines:

 The Maryland Higher Education Commission (MHEC) offers many state grants and scholarships for Maryland residents.
 Their application deadlines vary and many of them require additional MHEC aid applications.
 Follow these state aid instructions.
-To be considered for their first round of notifications, submit your FAFSA by April 15, 2024.
-(Eligible applicants who file later will still get awards, but will be notified later.)
+To apply for MHEC's GA and EA Grants, you must submit a 25-26 FAFSA by March 1, 2025.
+For more information, see GA Grants and EA Grants.

-• The new FAFSA removed many questions and will automatically retrieve most federal tax return data directly from the Internal Revenue Service (IRS).
+• The FAFSA will automatically retrieve most federal tax return data directly from the Internal Revenue Service (IRS).

-• If one of your FAFSA data contributors (parents or spouse) doesn't have a social security number, some errors that affected that process were fixed on March 13, but some other related problems remain.
-Follow these English or Spanish instructions.
+• If one of your FAFSA data contributors (parents or spouse) doesn't have a social security number, carefully follow these instructions (revised May 6) from the Department of Education.

-• If a student's parents are separated or divorced, the rules about which parent's data students must report on your FAFSA have changed from the parent the student lived with most to the parent who provides the most financial support after comparing the total financial support each parent provides.
+• If a student's parents are separated or divorced, the rules about which parent's data students must report on your FAFSA have changed from the parent the student lived with most to the parent who provides the most financial support.

 • The new FAFSA will calculate a Student Aid Index (SAI) value for each student, and we will use it to determine eligibility for most need-based aid programs.
 (The SAI is replacing the Expected Family Contribution (EFC) value from the old FAFSA.)